 Overview

-What Is an Acoustic Neuroma?
+What Is an Acoustic Neuroma, Also Known as a Vestibular Schwannoma?

+An acoustic neuroma, also called a vestibular schwannoma, is a non-cancerous tumor of the auditory nerve.
+It can affect your hearing and balance.
 Acoustic neuromas are made up of schwann cells that cover your peripheral nerve fibers.
 When your body makes more schwann cells than your ear needs, it can cause an acoustic neuroma.
 The neuroma can press on the nerve in your inner ear.
-This can impact your hearing and balance.
+The auditory nerve, known as the vestibulocochlear nerve, controls your hearing and balance, so tumors on that nerve can cause hearing loss, ringing in the ear, balance problems or dizziness.

-In rare cases, acoustic neuromas can grow large.
+In some cases, acoustic neuromas can grow large.
 When this happens, they can press on your facial nerve or on parts of the brain.
 This can affect how your brain works or block the flow of cerebrospinal fluid, which is protective fluid around your brain and spine.
 This can be life-threatening.

 Types of Acoustic Neuromas